jquery/learn.jquery.com/page/using-jquery-core/understanding-index.md

 In the first example, `.index()` gives the zero-based index of `#foo1` within its parent.
 Since `#foo1` is the second child of its parent, `index()` returns 1.

-When `.index()` is called on a jQuery object that contains more than one element, it calculates the index of the first element.
+__Note__: Before jQuery 1.9, `.index()` only worked reliably on a single element, which is why we've used `.first()` on each of our examples.
+In jQuery 1.9+ this can be ignored, as the API was updated to define that it operates on the first element only.

 ## `.index()` with a String Argument